vojtechportes/SJS/README.md

 Arguments:

 * objects - array, array of arrays or objects
-* deep - true / false (default), if true merge will becomes recursive
+* deep - true / false (default), if true merge will become recursive

 ```javascript
 $.merge([[1,2,3], [4]]);